-RDSPD site location classrooms are designed to educate students who are Deaf/Hard of Hearing who require daily individualized academic instruction due to their significant language and communication deficits that are a result of hearing loss.
+RDSPD site location classrooms are designed to educate students who are Deaf/Hard of Hearing who require daily, individualized academic instruction due to their significant language and communication deficits that are a result of hearing loss.
 Students receive intensive language-based instruction in their mode of communication from a certified teacher of the deaf.
 Students in a self-contained or resource classroom may vary in instructional level.
 Modified grade-level TEKS are taught, and intensive remediation of language deficits is provided.
 Classroom teachers collaborate with RDSPD and district service providers to meet their students' unique needs.
 Based on individual need, instructional and related services are provided for students.
 A full continuum of services and placements are offered, ranging from self-contained classrooms to in-class support for general education settings.
 In accordance with the student's communication mode and IEP, related service support of a certified sign language interpreter may also be provided for the student who is DHH.
-Other students need modified language and may be best supported by a Sign Language Facilitator.
-The unique needs of each student are considered and addressed by the ARD Committee.
+The unique need of each student is considered and addressed by the ARD Committee.